 The SNR is a utility module for multi-row sequencers such as our CGS59.
-While these sequencers have a fixed row output (in the case of the CGS59 there are 3 row ouputs) the SNR allows each row to be sequentially accessed at, typically, the 'start' of a sequence.
-So, with, as an example, the CGS59-8 which has 3 rows of 8 stepped outputs (3x8), adding the SNR will give the user a single 24-step (1x24) sequencer.
+While these sequencers have a fixed row output the SNR allows each row to be sequentially accessed at, typically, the 'start' of a sequence.
+So, with, as an example, the CGS59-8 which has 4 rows of 8 stepped outputs (4x8), adding the SNR will give the user a single 32-step (1x32) sequencer.

 The [STEP] input is usually taken from the [PULSE] output of the 1st step of the sequence and so causes the SNR to select the 'next' row at the start of each sequence repeat.
 By gating this [STEP] input with an external signal, it is possible to add 'repeats' to each or any of the selected rows.